 1. Select an area that will be convenient for you to invest in an HMO property.
 For most people, this will be in an area near to where they live or work.

-2. Search online for the local authority and obtain as much information as you can for managing an HMO within the area.
+2. Search online for the local authority and obtain as much information as you can from government services about managing an HMO within the area.

 3. Check with the planning department reference Article 4.
 Ask if it has been applied, and if so, ask when it was introduced.